 - Maximise benefit - and minimise the risk of injury - by adopting correct form, technique and posture.

-- Cross training is not intended to replace running - e.g. a two-hour bike ride instead of a 90-minute long run will not provide the training effect needed to run a half marathon.
+- Remember that cross training is not intended to replace running - e.g. a 2-hour bike ride instead of a 90-minute long run will not provide the training effect needed to run a half marathon.

-- Rest Days - at least one day per week should be a complete rest day with no physical activity at all.
-Ideally before your long run.
+- Include rest days – probably the most important part of any training plan is rest and recovery – it’s during these periods that your body adapts to the training load.
+Ideally, at least one day per week should be a complete rest day with no physical activity at all.
+It may suit to take this rest day the day before your long run.

-- Listen to your body - sores and niggles can be a sign of over-training and can lead to injury.
+- Listen to your body - soreness and niggles can be a sign of over-training and can lead to more serious injury.